Home Financial Education Debt Snowball vs. Debt Avalanche: Which Strategy Works Best?

 • The best option is the one that you can stick to until you are debt-free.

 Once you have your budget ready, you can decide which method is best for you to get out of debt.
+Find below all you need to know about the debt avalanche vs. the snowball method and their pros and cons.

 Debt Snowball Method

 The debt snowball method has you start paying off the smallest debt and work your way up to paying off your largest debt, regardless of interest rates.
 Since you will achieve payoff much faster with this method, you may be more likely to continue paying off your debts.
+Using the snowball approach you can enjoy quick wins, giving you a psychological boost as you see debts disappearing more quickly.

 Pros of the Debt Snowball Method